pauliusB20/blog_site_2023-code/README.md

 # blog_site_2023-code
 Hobby&amp;IT web app source code

-Web app is created using ReactJS and Python Flask framework.
+The web app is created using ReactJS and Python Flask framework.

 Project folder structure:
 <ul>